nikosft/captive-portal/README.md

 # A captive portal that uses IPTABLES

 ## Introduction
-This is a very simple cpative portal that uses IPTABLES and python's BaseHTTPServer.
+This is a very simple captive portal that uses IPTABLES and python's BaseHTTPServer.
 When it is executed it blocks all traffic except DNS and redirects all HTTP traffic to a login page.
 When a user enters the correct credentials a new IPTABLES entry is added and all the traffic originating from the IP address